 If I’ve Been Offered a Plea Bargain, Should I Take It?

-In most cases, this initial offer is not actually a good deal.
-Some plea bargains can be very favorable to you, but that’s usually only after working with an experienced DUI lawyer who can fight for your best outcome.
-You should contact a DUI lawyer for a free consultation before accepting a plea bargain from the prosecution.
+In most cases, this initial offer is not a good deal.
+Some plea bargains can be very favorable to you, but that is usually only after working with an experienced DUI lawyer who can fight for your best outcome.
+Contact your DUI lawyer for a free consultation before accepting a plea bargain from the prosecution.

 In successful plea bargains, you may be able to:

-- Decrease your charge to a normal DUI in more serious charges, such as if your accident resulted in someone getting hurt
+- Decrease your charge to a typical DUI in more severe costs, such as if your accident resulted in someone getting hurt.

-While plea bargains can be good for your case, it’s important to remember that winning your case entirely is more favorable to you.
+While plea bargains can be good for your case, it is essential to remember that winning your case entirely favors you.
 Therefore, plea bargains are only the best option if you don’t have a chance of winning your case in court.

-Prosecutors and even police officers will want to make it seem like a plea bargain is the absolute best chance, but they aren’t on your side.
-That’s why you need the opinion of a DUI lawyer who can look at the full situation and determine your best course of action.
+Prosecutors and even police officers will want to make it seem like a plea bargain is the best chance, but they are not on your side.
+That is why you need a DUI lawyer in Cypress, CA, who can look at the situation and determine your best course of action.

 What Are the Penalties for a DUI in Cypress?

-DUI penalties for Cypress residents are steep because California has increased the consequences in recent years.
-If you are 21 years old or over, the severity of your penalties depends on whether this is your first offense or not and whether you refused a chemical test.
+DUI penalties for Cypress residents are steep since California has increased consequences recently.
+If you are 21 years old or over, the severity of your penalties depends on whether this is your first offense and whether you refused a chemical test.

 According to the DMV, driving under the influence carries the following penalties at different severities:

-- Admin per se license suspension, which goes into effect 30 days after your arrest
+- Admin per license suspension, which goes into effect 30 days after your arrest

 - Fines and fees, including court assessment fees